 Q: Do Medicare supplement plans include prescription drug coverage?

-However, if you purchased a Medigap policy prior to January 1, 2006 and still have the same plan, your plan may include prescription drug coverage, and you can continue to keep that coverage.
+However, if you purchased a Medigap policy prior to January 1, 2006 and still have the same plan, your plan may include prescription drug coverage.
+Plans H, I, and J included limited prescription coverage for people who purchased them prior to 2006, although those plans are no longer sold.
 If you’re in this situation and you want to join a PDP, you must drop the prescription drug coverage from your Medigap since you can’t have two separate prescription drug coverage policies at the same time.

-And although there was a guaranteed issue period for people with pre-2006 Medigap plans to switch to a new Medigap plan and a PPD, if you’re doing that now you’ll probably have to go through medical underwriting for the Medigap plan (unless you qualify for a special enrollment period), and pay a late enrollment penalty for the PDP.
+And although there was a guaranteed issue period for people with pre-2006 Medigap plans to switch to a new Medigap plan and a PPD, if you’re doing that now you’ll probably have to go through medical underwriting for the Medigap plan (unless you qualify for a special enrollment period).
+You’ll also have to pay a late enrollment penalty for the PDP, if the Medigap plan has been providing your only prescription drug coverage.
+The late enrollment penalty applies when people didn’t enroll in Part D when they were first eligible, and either didn’t have prescription coverage while their enrollment was delayed, or had prescription coverage that wasn’t considered creditable.
+The penalty is 12 percent per year that enrollment was delayed, and is added to the Part D premiums for as long as you have the coverage (see more details about the switch from pre-2006 Medigap plans on page 178 of this booklet).